sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/populate-metrics-influxdb.md

 You can verify proper handler behavior with `sensu-backend` logs.
 Read [Troubleshoot Sensu][8] for log locations by platform.

-Whenever an event is being handled, a log entry is added with the message `"handler":"influx-db","level":"debug","msg":"sending event to handler"`, followed by a second log entry with the message `"msg":"pipelined executed event pipe handler","output":"","status":0`.
+Whenever an event is being handled, a log entry is added with the message `"handler":"influxdb-handler","level":"debug","msg":"sending event to handler"`, followed by a second log entry with the message `"msg":"pipelined executed event pipe handler","output":"","status":0`.

 ## Next steps

-Now that you know how to apply a handler to metrics and take action on events, read the [handlers reference][9] to learn more about using Sensu handlers.
+Now that you know how to apply an InfluxDB handler to metrics, read [Aggregate metrics with the Sensu StatsD listener][15] to learn more about using Sensu to implement StatsD and take action on observability events.

 [1]: ../../observe-events/events/